blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 actions triggered by crypto or compression modules can produce an output whose length is different from the original `header.DataSize`.
 So the field `DataSize2` indicates the size of the output **after** the cryptographic or compression operation has been done.
 Although some crypto operations were used, the key (and IV when needed) could always be found in the message header.

-However, this allows some pretty complex structures (for example `Base64( zlib_deflate( XTEA(data) ) )` ), which makes it absolutely impossible to determine the value of `data` solely with static analysis.
+Chaining modules together allows to create some pretty complex output (for example `Base64( zlib_deflate( XTEA(data) ) )` ), that would be absolutely impossible to reverse correctly, solely with the static analysis of the PCAP file.
 So if we want to reconstruct the data, we must write a parser at some point to parse the data of the PCAP (the final version of the parser can be [found here](https://gist.github.com/hugsy/9b141827b66843ebbabc183731649f53#file-level12-py)).